bluecurrent/ha-bluecurrent/README.md

 The Blue Current integration allows you to connect to your blue current account to Home Assistant and monitor your charge point(s).

 > [!IMPORTANT]
-> This Blue Current HACS integration may include new, unstable experimental beta features, which are subject to change or removal in future updates.
+> This Blue Current HACS integration may include **new, unstable experimental beta features**, which are subject to change or removal in future updates.
 >
 > For a **stable version of the Blue Current integration**, install it directly from Home Assistant (more information can be found [here](https://www.home-assistant.io/integrations/blue_current/)).